the-elusive/excel_stuff/Appearance/RedrawButtons/README.md

 ## Before
 ## After

-What follows is for my benefit until I get the hang of editing README.md files:
+<br/><br/>What follows is for my benefit until I get the hang of editing README.md files:
 # A first-level heading
 ## A second-level heading
 ### A third-level heading